 Information with regard to the Underlying consists of extracts from or summaries of information that is publicly available in respect of the Underlying and is not necessarily the latest information available.
 The Issuer accepts responsibility for accurately extracting and summarizing the underlying information.
 No further or other responsibility (express or implied) in respect of the underlying information is accepted by the Issuer.
 The Issuer makes no representation that the underlying information, any other publicly available information or any other publicly available documents regarding the underlying asset, index or other item(s) to which the Products relate are accurate or complete.
-There can be no assurance that all events occurring prior to the Pricing Date of the relevant Products that would affect the trading price of the underlying asset, index or other item(s) to which the Products relate (and therefore the trading price and value of the Products) have been publicly disclosed.
-Subsequent disclosure of any such events or the disclosure or failure to disclose material future events concerning the underlying asset, index or other item(s) to which the Products relate could affect the trading price and value of the Products.
+There can be no assurance that all events occurring prior to the Pricing Date of the relevant Products that would affect the trading price of the underlying asset, index or other item(s) to which the Products) have been publicly disclosed.
+Subsequent disclosure of any such events or the disclosure or failure to disclose material future events concerning the underlying asset, index or other item(s) to which the Products relate could affect the trading price and value of the Products relate could affect the trading price and value of the Products relate could affect the trading price and value of the Products relate could affect the trading price and value of the Products relate could affect the trading price and value of the Products relate could affect the trading price and value of the Products relate could affect the trading price and value of the Products.